 When: Tuesday to Sunday, until April 2017

-What: While a library might not be your first choice of destination for dinner, that’s exactly where Project Awana is based.
-With a focus on ethical and sustainable fusion food, the kitchen’s current menu (a festive special available until Christmas Eve) includes monkfish with chicory and apple, and caramelised pear with coffee and walnut.
+Pop up: While a library might not be your first choice of destination for dinner, that’s exactly where Project Awana is based.
+With a focus on ethical and sustainable fusion food, the kitchen’s current menu includes monkfish with chicory and apple, and caramelised pear with coffee and walnut.

 Where: Highbury Library, 66a Drayton Park, N5 1ND